WILLS, TRUSTS, ESTATE & RETIREMENT PLANNING

 FEES

-My current fee schedule for documents that do not require advanced estate planning, do not require specially tailored documents for special needs children or special IRS planning is as follows:
+My 2025 fee schedule for documents that do not require advanced estate planning, do not require specially tailored documents for special needs children or special IRS planning is as follows:

 Plus recording deeds to place real estate into the trust is an additional $40 per deed.